gamezsal/12MySQLEmployee_Tracker/README.md

 You are required to submit the following:

-* The URL of the GitHub repository
+* The URL of the GitHub repository: https://github.com/gamezsal/12MySQLEmployee_Tracker

-* A video demonstrating the entirety of the app's functionality
+* A video demonstrating the entirety of the app's functionality: https://drive.google.com/file/d/1YUpVR-wo4bl-kht8MeODoO4OswBsUx5p/view

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.